Gerland of Agrigento

 Saint Gerland of Agrigento (San Gerlando di Agrigento), also known as Gerland of Besançon (d.
 25 February 1100) was a bishop of Agrigento in Sicily.

-History
+His feast day is 25 February.

+Biography

 Believed to have been a native of Besançon, he was a relative of the Norman Roger I of Sicily.
 After the expulsion of the Saracens from Sicily, in 1088 (or 1093) Roger summoned Gerland as the first post-Saracen bishop of Agrigento, to re-establish the church throughout the island.
 He was canonised in 1159.
 His relics are in a silver urn in Agrigento Cathedral, which has been dedicated to him since its rebuilding by bishop Bertaldo di Labro in 1305.

-His feast day is 25 February.
+Existed several documentary sources concerning Gerland: chronicle of Malaterra, a contemporary historian of the bishop of Agrigento; then the Libellus de successione pontificum Agrigenti, (between 1250 and 1260).
+Finally, a Gallican breviary, now lost, which contained an office of Saint Gerland that could predate the Libellus.
+Here is what Malaterra tells in De Rebus Gestis Rogerii comitis et Roberti Guiscardi ducis fratris eius: “(...)
+To this church he appointed and ordained as bishop Gerland, a man of the Allobroges nation, a person, they say, of great charity and learned in ecclesiastical disciplines."

+Gerland was born in Besançon; from a young age, he was enrolled in the clergy at the chapter of Saint Paul.
+He went on a pilgrimage to Rome to visit the tombs of the apostles, then to the Sanctuary of Saint Michael on Mount Gargano in Apulia, where Crusaders would stop before embarking for the Holy Land.
+Being related to the Hauteville family, he was summoned to Count Roger's court.
+Gerland, a scholar of sacred disciplines, was appointed by Roger himself as primicerius scholae cantorum of the Church of the Holy Trinity in Miletus.
+He was effectively at the head of the ecclesiastical administration, and his role was to instruct the clergy.
+He is the author of several works on the disciplines of the trivium and the quadrivium, but his principal work is the Computus, in which he studies the dating of the birth of Christ.